 How To Use Hydrolyzed Keratin For Hair

 - Hydrolyzed Keratin Hair Products: You can find many hair care products like shampoos, conditioners, hair masks, and serums containing keratin hydrolysates.
-Use these products regularly to improve the hair texture and tensile strength and repair damaged hair.
+Use these products regularly for hair repair and to improve the hair texture and tensile strength.

 - DIY Hair Products: Add a concentration of 0.5-3% of hydrolyzed keratin to your regular shampoo, conditioner, or hair mask to condition and protect the hair.